discretize/discretize-guides/builds/thief/condi-deadeye/index.md

       <Warning>

       This build is [META](/guides/meta-explained) in condi comps.
+In terms of DPS, it is unlikely to fall behind any other specialization, whether they be running a power or condi build, as it has very high sustained DPS on single targets.

+      > As an additional piece of advice, we do not however recommend to play **<Specialization text="Condi Deadeye" name="Deadeye"/>** on encounters where **<Specialization text="Condi Daredevil" name="Daredevil"/>**  would perform better, specifically Dark Ai.
+In unorganized parties, where DPS might be lower most of the time, we also believe that the **<Specialization text="Condi Daredevil" name="Daredevil"/>** build brings more utility in the form of CC, with <Skill id="13132"/>, and is overall easier to play.  **<Specialization text="Condi Deadeye" name="Deadeye"/>** will have a tendancy to wear out and fall behind on longer fights, especially if Payback cannot be utilized properly.
+We did not make a proper guide for this build as of yet, but we believe it is very easy to grasp.
+The build can be found on the [Snow Crows Website](https://snowcrows.com/builds/thief/daredevil/condition-daredevil).

-In terms of DPS, this build is unlikely to fall behind any other specialization, whether they be running a power or condi build, as it has very high sustained DPS on single targets.
-It is however not recommended to play **<Specialization text="Condi Deadeye" name="Deadeye"/>** on encounters where power builds would perform better: a condi build will always have a tendency to interfere with a power composition, as it is not meant to have a higher upfront or burst damage.
-It is worth mentioning that *Venom Skills* are very strong, and precasting them on the *Mistlock Singularity* will allow for a very high burst, quite uncommon for condi builds but very valuable.
+      Lastly, a condi build will always have a tendency to interfere with a power composition, as it is not meant to have a higher upfront or burst damage, but both of these builds will do a lot of burst damage as well.
+It is worth mentioning that *Venom Skills* are very strong in that regard, and precasting them on the *Mistlock Singularity* will allow for a very high burst, quite uncommon for condi builds but very valuable.

       </Warning>